UACalc/UACalc_CLI/README.md

 If you have git installed, you can clone this repository, and then copy what you need from it into your ~/UACalc directory.

-1. Change to the directory where you want to keep the respository; e.g.,
+1. Change to the directory where you want to keep the repository; e.g.,

         cd ~/git